kyrylo0605/wordpress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Update minimum requirements
 * Added ability to add custom payment methods for each currency

-= 4.3.7 =
-* Fixed issue which was changing the current language of the site when saving an order
-* Better compatibility class for LiteSpeed Cache that doesn't require changing the URL
-* Fixed issue with serialized data in term meta table
-* Fix price with schedule sale dates in multicurrency
-* Add compatibility class for LiteSpeed Cache plugin
-* Fixed issue with problem in downloadable products in secondary language with different domain per language is enabled

-= 4.3.6 =
-* Removed wpml_referer_url as it is no longer used
-* Fixed Fatal error on updating original, after setting attachments to "do not translate"
-* Changed currency services rate rounding precision limit to 6 digits
-* Fixed 404 error for translated attribute archive page
-* Fixed prepending shop page before home page in breadcrumbs

-= 4.3.5 =
-* Fix rest translation in products creation
-* Fixed incorrect translation matched for Table Rate Shipping title
-* Price is not saved correctly via "Quick Edit" if secondary currency is selected on front
-* Fixed a performance issue when a product has a lot of variations.
-* Fixed variation image synchronization
-* Lower priority of 'woocommerce_cart_item_name' hook for "WooCommerce Product Subtitle" and others to work
-* Fixed performance issues on product listing page with big amount of attributes
-* Fixed fatal error with WPML older than 3.9
-* Fix redirection to wcml dashboard in a specific case if you skip wizard
-* Fixed stock status when purchasing the last product in the second language which does not update status for original
-* WooCommerce Product Bundle synchronizations problems when re-creating bundle product translation
-* Fixed Woo Variations Table Compatibility issue with overwritten product title in specific scenario
-* Fix cosmetic issue with mutli-currency message in product post screen
-* Fixed infinite loop with large product numbers and languages

-= 4.3.4 =
-* Fixed error: Cannot redeclare woocommerce_wp_text_input
-* Fixed error when creating booking from admin without creating order
-* Fixed Woocommerce Dynamic Price issue with Advanced category price in second language
-* Fixed attachments duplication when synchronizing gallery
-* Fix situation with filtering WC attributes calling by sku
-* Fix a problem that you cannot delete booking from trash
-* Fix prevent letters in multicurrency popup for number of decimals
-* Fix accept only symbols in decimal separator for multi currency
-* Resolved fatal error when a galler shortcode has a leading, trailing or extra comma
-* Fix issue in show comments in all languages functionality
-* Fixed displaying WYSIWYG fields from additional plugins as single line text
-* Fix small issue with order of breadcrumbs in second language
-* Fix default term value in product variation when using display as translated feature
-* Allow users to comment on product that they have bought, but in other languages
-* Fixed WooCommerce Dynamic Pricing compatibility -> filtering by role not applied for secondary currency
-* Added support for translating WooCommerce terms and conditions
-* Fixed totals in order if the product has custom price in second currency
-* Fix displaying email subject when you have 3rd party email  notification plugin
-* Fixed product view price when secondary currency have different range of dates for sale price
-* Fix small issue with creations of WooCommerce Booking in backend

-= 4.3.3 =
-* Fixed small issue in WC Bookings where block cost in other currencies is not saved correctly
-* Fix an error due to a bug in upgrade logic
-* Fix compatibility issue with WC Product Addons and not displayed label in secondary language
-* Return back duplication logic for product image and gallery
-* Fix warning in secondary language if you don't have any wc pages
-* Fix wrong language for attribute in Product creation page
-* Fixed bug in Product Search Widget when wpml language set as a parameter
-* Fixed fatal error occurring in some cases when updating from older versions
-* Fixed cosmetic issue when hovering over currencies

-= 4.3.2.1 =
-* wcmlc argument always being added when switching currency
-* Missing images on the translated product page

-= 4.3.2 =
-* Fixed an error when adding a product to cart in specific situations
-* Error while adding product to cart wit WC < 3.4.0
-* Fixed issue with product images not showing in translations
-* SW Product bundles error while activating

-= 4.3.1 =
-* Error in WCML_Currency_Switcher_Templates while activating
-* Fix an issue where New order admin email subject and heading were overwrites with wrong data
-* Fixed the missing duplicated images when translating a product.

 = 4.3.0 =
 * Added ability to filtering comments by language
 * Use display-as-translated for product images and product galleries